anjalipathania994-cmd/Marketing-Campaign-Analysis/README.md

 - I fixed text formatting so that words were uniformly capitalized (e.g., converting "social media" to "Social Media").

-## Generated Missing IDs:
-- I found rows missing a campaign_id and wrote a script to automatically generate new, unique IDs (like 'CMP-10001') to maintain a perfect primary key.
+**Generated Missing IDs**:I found rows missing a campaign_id and wrote a script to automatically generate new, unique IDs (like 'CMP-10001') to maintain a perfect primary key.

-## Removed Extreme Outliers:

-- I used the Interquartile Range (IQR) statistical method to remove crazy, unrealistic outliers in budgets and leads that would have distorted my final dashboard.
+**Removed Extreme Outliers**:I used the Interquartile Range (IQR) statistical method to remove crazy, unrealistic outliers in budgets and leads that would have distorted my final dashboard.

-## Database Export:

-- Finally, I used SQLAlchemy to automatically push my beautifully cleaned dataset directly into a PostgreSQL database for analysis.
+**Database Export**: Finally, I used SQLAlchemy to automatically push my beautifully cleaned dataset directly into a PostgreSQL database for analysis.

 ## 📈 Exploratory Data Analysis (EDA)